 We are committed to continued innovation for all people living with Fabry disease.
-Our pipeline includes a Fabry gene therapy.
+Our pipeline includes a Fabry gene therapy and an academic research collaboration agreement with the University of Seville to explore next generation pharmacological chaperones for Fabry disease.